elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-sympathetic-activation-influence-metabolic-rate-and-energy-expenditure.md

 score: -1.0
 related_article1:
     id: 170515
+    title: >-
-    title: What is the role of the vagus nerve in the parasympathetic nervous system, particularly concerning the heart and lungs?
+        What is the role of the vagus nerve in the parasympathetic nervous system, particularly concerning the heart and lungs?
     subject: Nursing
     url: /learn/nursing/questions/what-is-the-role-of-the-vagus-nerve-in-the-parasympathetic-nervous-system-particularly-concerning-the-heart-and-lungs
 related_article2:
-    id: 170512
+    id: 170513
-    title: What mechanisms regulate heart rate in cardiac muscle under involuntary control?
+    title: >-
+        Describe the role of smooth muscle in the function of visceral organs.
     subject: Nursing
-    url: /learn/nursing/questions/what-mechanisms-regulate-heart-rate-in-cardiac-muscle-under-involuntary-control
+    url: /learn/nursing/questions/describe-the-role-of-smooth-muscle-in-the-function-of-visceral-organs
 related_article3:
-    id: 170507
+    id: 170514
-    title: Explain the role of muscarinic receptors in the parasympathetic nervous system.
+    title: >-
+        How does the baroreceptor reflex contribute to blood pressure regulation?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-role-of-muscarinic-receptors-in-the-parasympathetic-nervous-system
+    url: /learn/nursing/questions/how-does-the-baroreceptor-reflex-contribute-to-blood-pressure-regulation
 related_article4:
-    id: 170520
+    id: 170516
-    title: What are the effects of agonists and antagonists on neurotransmitter receptors, and how are they applied clinically?
+    title: >-
+        How does the adrenal medulla contribute to the stress response through the release of catecholamines?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-effects-of-agonists-and-antagonists-on-neurotransmitter-receptors-and-how-are-they-applied-clinically
+    url: /learn/nursing/questions/how-does-the-adrenal-medulla-contribute-to-the-stress-response-through-the-release-of-catecholamines
 related_article5:
-    id: 170509
+    id: 170508
-    title: How does sympathetic activation influence heart rate and blood pressure during the fight or flight response?
+    title: >-
+        What are the differences between alpha and beta adrenergic receptors in terms of their physiological effects?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-sympathetic-activation-influence-heart-rate-and-blood-pressure-during-the-fight-or-flight-response
+    url: /learn/nursing/questions/what-are-the-differences-between-alpha-and-beta-adrenergic-receptors-in-terms-of-their-physiological-effects
 ---

 &nbsp;